locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 assert_eq!(x, 8);
 ```

 But a `String` cannot be copied this way.
-A string has an internal heap allocated pointer so the struct cannot implement Copy.
-If you assign a String variable to another you move ownership, i.e. the original variable is no longer able to call functions or fields on the struct.
+A string has an internal heap allocated pointer so copying is a more expensive operation.
+So `String` only implements the `Clone` trait which requires you to explicitly duplicate it:

-But you can explicitly clone a `String` in which case the clone operation will make a duplicate of the allocated memory so that both strings are independent of each other:

 ```rust
 let copyright = "Copyright 2017 Acme Factory".to_string();
 let copyright2 = copyright.clone();
 ```

-If we just declare a struct it can neither be copied nor cloned by default.
+The default for any struct is that it can neither be copied nor cloned.

 ```rust
 struct Person {